Last updated on September 27th, 2022

 Conclusion

 Ajwain is a versatile plant with many health benefits.
-Ajwain seeds can add flavor and a spicy kick to a variety of dishes, or you can also have them with beverages or tea.
+Ajwain seeds can add flavor and a spicy kick to a variety of dishes or you can also have it with beverages or tea.
 It also helps in weight loss & immunity boost.

 Also Read: Health Benefits of Black Coffee